jchaasis/Group-Test/VARSITYTEAM.md

 Varsity team, every other team is just a wannabe

+Varsity team aka A Squad

+Last edit before merging with the master